pegasone/pegasone.github.io/index.md

 <h4>2020-10-02</h4>

-I have recently had a conversation with someone who thinks the reported numbers for their country are wrong, just because they don't make sense.
+I have recently had a conversation with someone who thinks the reported numbers for their country are wrong because "they don't make sense".
 Specifically, they think that active case numbers should have decreased after the first peak; apparently, this assumption is not consistent with the recovered cases and deaths reported for their country.

 As I mentioned before, while the positive rate remains above 2% and many PCR tests are carried out, the active case count does not seem to decrease; further research is required for confirmation.